drrb/cfoo/README.md

 ## Usage

-Process a Cfoo template from the command line
+Process some Cfoo templates from the command line

-    $ cfoo mycfootemplate.yml
+    $ cfoo  web-server-template.yml database_template.yml

+## Comparison with standard CloudFormation templates

 Snippet from a CloudFormation template (based on [this example](https://s3.amazonaws.com/cloudformation-templates-us-east-1/Rails_Single_Instance.template)):